eon-com/toyapp-pact-demo/README.md

 (cd ./core-data-service && exec mvn clean test pact:verify)
 ```

+The script shows the actual flow: first of all, a broker will be started on localhost:8080.
+After installing the common JAR dependency both consumers, **customer-service** and **creditcheck**, will be tested and their contract will be published to the Pact proker.
+Finally the **core-data-service** is verified against the contract uploaded to the broker.

 #### Pact broker entry page

+Just go to [http://localhost:8080](http://localhost:8080) after having executed the script.
+You will find the entry page with an overview displaying several columns:

 ![Image displaying the Pact broker's entry page](./images/Screen_1.png)

 #### Pact broker relationships

+If you further click on **core-data-service** you will find all relationsships between provider and consumers.

 ![Image displaying the Pact broker's relationships](./images/Screen_2.png)

 #### Pact broker contract (excerpt)

+Another click on the line/edge between **customer-service** and **core-data-service** will take you to this page:

 ![Image displaying the Pact broker's contract](./images/Screen_3.png)

+Here you can find the actual contract displaying all information related.
+Make yourself familiar with the [Pact broker](https://github.com/pact-foundation/pact_broker) as it is an easy (if not the easiest) way of exchaning Pact contracts and visualising them.

 ## Common questions

+### What is API first/API-led/API-driven?

+Basically, the approach is about the design of the API at the beginning of a project.
+The very first step should be to think about how the API should look and work in detail so that it is as universal as possible, extensible and easy to understand.
+Without the API-First approach, on the other hand, there is a great risk that the API will be heavily geared towards the implementation and use cases of existing systems, bearing the risk that the API is not universal or extensible enough for future systems.
+For REST-based APIs there are tools such as [OpenAPI Specification/Swagger](https://swagger.io/), [RAML](https://raml.org/), [API Blueprint](https://apiblueprint.org/), [apiDoc](https://apidocjs.com/) and [slate](https://github.com/slatedocs/slate).

+Using Swagger is not a wrong choice as it is feature-rich and you can choose between two different approaches, **contract-first** and **code-first**.
+For contract first your APIs are designed using an editor.
+With [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) both client and server code can be generated directly from it and there are generators for all common languages.
+In code-first development, the specification takes its starting point in the program code (e. g.
+JAVA interfaces/REST endpoints).
+Swagger annotations make it possible to set the corresponding OpenAPI specification properties in Java (6).

 ### Does it replace OpenAPI Specification aka Swagger?

 No. [Swagger](https://swagger.io/) is a framework that allows complete description of the structure of your APIs.
 You can also automatically built client libraries or server stubs based on Swagger documentation, and vice versa, create Swagger specs based on annotations used in your source code.
 As opposed to this, Pact contracts describe what a particular consumer expects from the API request response.
-Of course this has also some charachteristics of a documentation, however, a provider can have more than one consumer, and thus more than one contract, so Swagger is a centralized overview over all parameters, return values and authorization information which Pact is not.
+Of course this has also some charachteristics of a documentation, however, a provider can have more than one consumer, and thus more than one contract, so Swagger is a centralized overview over all parameters, return values and authorization information whereas Pact focusses on service-to-service interactions.

 ### Is Pact suitable for public APIs?